Mason0167/stock-python-learning/README.md

 # Stock Selection Engine

-A Python-based fundamental stock analysis and screening system that helps identify high-quality companies using different metrics.
+A Python-based fundamental stock analysis and screening system that helps identify high-quality, stable companies using different metrics.
+(For stock learning beginner.)

-This project is designed to be:
-- Data-driven
-- Reproducible
-- Extensible for quantitative research and backtesting

 ---